tjbergstrom/Breaking-Captchas/breaking text captchas/readme.md

 <br>

-After training with about 8,000 captchas and testing with almost 2,000 I can get one out of four correct:
+After training with about 8,000 captchas and testing with almost 2,000 it can break about one out of four captchas.
+The model is at 85% accuracy per each character, which would be about 52% per four characters in a row, if the characters that it gets wrong were evenly distributed.
+I will keep testing.

 ![alt text](https://raw.githubusercontent.com/tjbergstrom/Breaking-Captchas/master/breaking%20text%20captchas/assets/ss7.png)